 A list of 198 ways to engage in nonviolent action, including nonviolent protest and persuasion, noncooperation (social, economic, and political), and nonviolent intervention.
 Provided by the Albert Einstein Institute, dedicated to advance the worldwide study and strategic use of nonviolent action in conflict.

-Options for Community Action
+Options for Community Service

 MountainTrue is committed to moving our region to a clean, sustainable energy future.
 This is crucial to keeping our rivers, air, and mountains clean and healthy, and to maintaining the unique biological diversity and natural heritage of Western North Carolina.
 MountainTrue offers opportunities to volunteer, for example in river clean-up work and invasive plant workdays, as well as calls to action to protect our local environment.